rahulrdhoka/qa_projects/README.md

 Role: Software Test Engineer
 Period: - OCT 2020 – JAN 2021
 Responsibilities:
-	Conducted functional, regression, and performance testing of RESTful and SOAP APIs using Postman, Swagger, and RestAssured.
+* Conducted functional, regression, and performance testing of RESTful and SOAP APIs using Postman, Swagger, and RestAssured
-	Worked closely with developers to identify and troubleshoot API issues and ensure that APIs met functional and non-functional requirements.
+* Worked closely with developers to identify and troubleshoot API issues and ensure that APIs met functional and non-functional requirements.
-	Developed and executed test cases and test scenarios for APIs, and documented test results and defects.
+* Developed and executed test cases and test scenarios for APIs, and documented test results and defects.
-	Implemented test automation scripts using Java and Python, and integrated automated tests into the build process using CI/CD tools like Jenkins.
+* Implemented test automation scripts using Java and Python, and integrated automated tests into the build process using CI/CD tools like Jenkins.
-	Collaborated with business analysts, project managers, and other stakeholders to ensure that API testing aligned with project timelines and goals.
+* Collaborated with business analysts, project managers, and other stakeholders to ensure that API testing aligned with project timelines and goals.
-	Provided feedback on API design and documentation, and suggested improvements to enhance API usability and functionality.
+* Provided feedback on API design and documentation, and suggested improvements to enhance API usability and functionality.

 **Project # 6: BRI API UP NX**
 Freelance API Tester